Summary

 If you're making technology decisions under uncertainty and want a second perspective, a fractional CTO engagement is one way to get it.
 Or simply get in touch.

-Related: Most AI transformations are performance art · The training ladder is broken · NHS Wales: transformation at national scale · How I work
+Related: Turning AI theatre into AI that moves the numbers · Your world-class engineering team is already in the building · NHS Wales: transformation at national scale · How I work

 Ready to make AI actually work?